Did you know that most, if not all, states need businesses to have a Workers Compensation Insurance Policy in place?

 - West Virginia

-Other states like North Dakota, Ohio, Washington, and Wyoming have their rating bureau and have NCCI on an advisory capacity only.
+Other states like North Dakota, Ohio, Washington, and Wyoming have their rating bureau and NCCI in an advisory capacity.

-To accommodate the needs of employers with inter-state operations, some states opted for their own independent rating bureaus but continue to work with NCCI.
+In order to accommodate the needs of employers with inter-state operations, some states opted for their independent rating bureaus but continue to work with NCCI.
 These include the states of Indiana, New Jersey, New York, North Carolina, Wisconsin, and Texas.

-Some states meanwhile are totally independent of NCCI’s rating plan and have their rating bureaus.
+Meanwhile, some states are independent of NCCI’s rating plan and have rating bureaus.
 These include the states of California, Delaware, Michigan, Minnesota, and Pennsylvania.

 Varied ratings do not only spell bigger or smaller expenses for each business.
-Each claim is also equivalent to lost productivity and lowers the competitive edge of the business as well.
+Each claim is also equivalent to lost productivity and lowers the competitive edge of the industry as well.
 For example, your company has a MOD rating of 1.4 due to several compensation claims from the past year.
 Your competitor, on the other hand, has a blemish-free record of .80!
-All things considered, this “tiny” speck might effectively push you out of the competition and lose possible business.
+This “tiny” speck might effectively push you out of the competition and lose possible business.

-Most states require business owners to secure a workmans comp coverage not just as a means to protect their employees.
-While covering the medical expenses and lost wages for their employees due to work-related accidents and injuries, it is also designed to protect employers from future liabilities arising from such incidents.
+Most states require business owners to secure a workman’s comp coverage not just as a means to protect their employees.

-The states, on the other hand, went further to “reward or incentivize” the business owners for getting such coverage.
-The EMR or Mod is your company’s safety score as indicated in your work comp policy.
-Simply put, the more effective safety measures are in place, the less likely an employee will hurt himself.
+On the other hand, the states went further to “reward or incentivize” the business owners for getting such coverage.
+The EMR Score or E-Mod is your company’s safety score as indicated in your work comp policy.
+Simply put, the more effective safety measures are, the less likely an employee will hurt himself.
 Less risk, less premium to be paid.
 More risk, the higher premium to be paid.
 Or there will be no changes at all if the rate remains average.

 However, are all companies measured the same?
-Is the measurement used true to all industries?
+Is the measurement used true for all industries?
 What about the volume of employees working for companies?
 How about the nature of their jobs?
-Surely people working behind the desks doing clerical works are less likely to be injured in the same manner those in construction do.
+Indeed people working behind the desks doing clerical work are less likely to be injured in the same manner those in construction do.

-Each claim is analyzed using an EMR worksheet that looks at different factors such as the type of incident and monetary value, as well as your payroll.
-You can compare your company to the industry’s average EMR of 1.0 but remember that anything above 1.0 deems your company as high risk.
+Using an EMR worksheet that looks at different factors such as the type of incident, monetary value, and payroll.
+You can compare your company to the industry’s average EMR Score of 1.0 but remember that anything above 1.0 deems your company high risk.
 Looking at the best performers in your industry, they might have very low EMRs.
-If the top performers in your industry usually have very low EMRs, a 1.0 can be treated as high EMR.
+If the top performers in your industry usually have very low EMRs, a 1.0 can be treated as a high EMR.
 You may also check your company’s performance.
-Since no employers have the same experience, take a look at yourself instead of others.
-It can happen that you previously had a high EMR, but what steps are you making to ensure its decrease?
-Do you have a more stringent or effective safety program in place or are focusing on the implementation of safety measures?
-Always keep in mind that your EMR changes from time to time and can definitely be lowered.
+Since no employers have the same experience, look at yourself instead of others.
+It can happen that you previously had a high EMR, but what steps are you making to ensure its decreases?
+Do you have a more stringent or effective safety program in place, or are you focusing on implementing safety measures?
+Remember that your EMR changes from time to time and can be lowered.

-How does a Good EMR affect your Workers Compensation Insurance premium?
+How does a Good EMR Score affect your Worker’s Compensation Insurance premium?

-Individual business owners may be eligible for an experience rating initially based on the amount of premium he paid.
-A modification is computed for him which could give him either a debit or credit rating.
+Individual business owners may be eligible for an experience rating initially based on the premium they paid.
+A modification is computed for him, which could give him either a debit or credit rating.